 Sexuality plays a role in both physical and psychological health.
 As soon as we understand what sex is, we’re taught to believe that a climax is the ultimate goal.
 Unfortunately, the desired result of a sexual peak…cums easier for some than others.

 Laying in bed just before midnight on a Saturday, I pondered how to spend the remainder of my night.
-Netflix and chill was what I decided on, but it wasn’t the kind I had in mind.
-In fact, if I had it my way, I could bypass the Netflix altogether and just get down to business, but alas, there I was, alone.
+Netflix and chill was what I decided on, although a movie was not what I had in mind.
+In fact, I preferred to bypass the Netflix altogether and just get down to business if you know what I mean, but alas, there I was, alone.
 So I stumbled upon a fascinating documentary called Explained that peaked my interest.

 In the episode of the Netflix docuseries, Explained: The Female Orgasm, the narrator introduces us to a study by Sigmund Freud (1905) that claims women who climaxed from clitoral stimulation likely suffered from psychological disorders that he likened to neurosis and hysteria.
 I couldn’t help but wonder if this is where the idea of women being called crazy actually stemmed from.
 As a result of their sexual arousal, some women endured genital mutilation (FGM), an act that is still practiced in some countries today.